New speakers are being confirmed daily. Please check back often to see the latest additions to the OSCON program.

 Merrick Schaefer is a Technical Project Coordinator in UNICEF’s Innovation Team based out of the UN’s New York Headquarters.
 He both develops strategies for innovative uses of technology in UNICEF’s work and coordinates the UI design, software development and field implementations of technical projects.
 His projects cover a wide spectrum of UNICEF’s work, ranging from developing Speak Africa, a social network connecting youth in eight African nations to discuss their most pressing issues on the web and with SMS, to using SMS to gather real-time data tracking food distribution during a famine in Ethiopia.

 Merrick started working as a web developer in 1995, having a front row seat to the explosive growth of the World Wide Web.
-He has worked...
+He has worked on enterprise level...
 Read More.